-After visiting Austin’s own Torchy’s Tacos (during which he ordered not only a Democrat taco, but also a Republican and an Independent from the menu), President Barack Obama stepped onto the stage of Dell Hall at the Long Center yesterday.
-The President entered to a standing ovation—he is the first sitting president to ever grace the stage of a SXSW event.
+After visiting Austin’s own Torchy’s Tacos (where he ordered not only a "Democrat" taco but also a "Republican" and an "Independent" from the menu), President Barack Obama stepped onto the Long Center stage to join Editor-in-Chief of The Texas Tribune, Evan Smith, for a 2016 SXSW Keynote conversation.
+Before any words were spoken, the audience rose for a standing ovation.
+He is the first sitting president to ever be part of the SXSW Conference & Festivals in Austin, TX.

 "It’s not enough to focus on the cool, next big thing.
 It’s harnessing the cool, next big thing to help people in this country."

 Photo by Neilson Barnard/Getty Images for SXSW